fnichol/emeril/README.md

 ### <a name="usage-setup"></a> Credentials Setup

-Emeril currently uses the [CookbookSiteShare][knife_plugin] to do most of the heavy lifting, so you will need a minimally configured `knife.rb` file with some required attributes set.
+Emeril currently uses the [CookbookSiteShare][knife_plugin] to do most of the heavy lifting, so you will need a minimally configured [knife.rb][knife_rb] file with some required attributes set.

 There are 2 configuration items you need: